The Presidential Election is on Tuesday, November 3, 2020.

 to the call of the President of the Senate to replace missing or incomplete electoral votes.

-The deadline for receipt of the electoral votes by the President of the Senate and the Archivist is December 26, 2012.
+Electoral votes (the Certificates of Vote) must be received by the President of the Senate and the Archivist no later than nine days after the meeting of the electors.
 States face no legal penalty for failure to comply.